Listeriosis is a rare infection caused by bacteria called listeria. It usually goes away on its own, but can cause serious problems for some people.

 How to avoid listeriosis

-- make sure all hot food is steaming hot all the way through
+make sure all hot food is cooked or reheated until it's steaming hot all the way right through

-- do not eat food after its use-by date, even if it looks and smells normal
+do not eat, cook or freeze food after its use-by date, even if it looks and smells normal

-If you're pregnant, you should avoid eating foods that have the highest risk of causing listeriosis.
+If you're pregnant or have a weakened immune system, you should avoid eating foods that have the highest risk of causing listeriosis.

 - all types of pâté – including vegetable pâté